simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     as announced by deprecation notice in 1.15-RC1
   * Most modules have been externalized.
 They will not be included in our future releases by default, but will be easily installable using Composer.
+  * The saml2-libary has been updated to v3.4.1
+  * Many minor fixes to code, css, documentation

 ### metarefresh
   * The algorithm to compute the fingerprint of the certificate that signed